Group Counseling

 All group therapy services are free, confidential, and conducted securely through an online platform.

-To participate, call the Counseling Center at 936-294-1720 between 8:30am-11am or 1pm-2:30pm for a brief conversation with a clinician.
+To participate, call the Counseling Center at 936-294-1720 between 8:30am-11am or 1pm-2:30pm to initiate services.

 No appointment required!

-Group Therapy – Fall 2022
+Group Therapy – Summer 2024

 Group Descriptions

-- Calm in the Storm: This group is designed to help you better manage difficult life situations and intense emotions.
-This 5-week psychoeducational group helps you learn practical life skills on mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+Calm in the Storm: This group is designed to help you better manage difficult life situations and intense emotions.
+This 5-week psychoeducational group helps you learn practical life skills on mindfulness, distress, tolerance, emotional regulation, and interpersonal effectiveness.

 For more information, contact Dr. Michelle Castanon at (936) 294-1720 or mmc039@shsu.edu